ros-workshop/slam-navigation/README.md

 ## Exploring SLAM using `gmapping`

 All real-world sensor data is noisy, thus, when a robot drives around fusing its noisy sensor data into a map and pose estimate (the SLAM problem), the map and pose will be noisy and accumulate drift.
-Unfortunately, the types of errors experienced by wheel odometry and lidar scan matching are frequently *non-Gaussian*, while process and measurement models are typically nonlinear, which means multivariate Gaussian probablility distributions (e.g. the often used Extended Kalman Filter, or EKF) are badly suited to representing a robots pose and map uncertainty.
+Unfortunately, the types of errors experienced by wheel odometry and lidar scan matching are frequently *non-Gaussian*, while process and measurement models are typically nonlinear, which means multivariate Gaussian probablility distributions (e.g. the frequently used Extended Kalman Filter, or EKF) are badly suited to representing a robots pose and map uncertainty.

 `gmapping` uses a Rao-Blackwellized Particle Filter to represent the current hypotheses of the robot's trajectory.
 Here, dozens of particles (or more) work together to describe complex probability distributions that are non-Gaussian and can handle nonlinear process and measurement models.
 However, for a fixed size set of particles, there is a maximum number of hypotheses that can be represented.
 Use Google to spend a few minutes learning about "[sample starvation](http://lmgtfy.com/?q=sample+starvation+particle+filter+slam)".

-**Note:** if at any time the gridmap gets badly distorted, restart  `gmapping` by hitting CTRL+C in its terminal window. `move_base` will not be able to create global plans if the gridmap is distorted.

 ### Task 1: Drift, or accumulated sensor errors
 Does the current `gmapping` configuration look like it is handling drift?